quillnova/quillnova/README.md

-- 👋 Hi, I’m @quillnova
+- 👋 Hi, I’m quillnova
-- 👀 I’m interested in game development
+- 🌱 I’m currently learning DS & ML
-- 🌱 I’m currently learning C# and Unity
+- 💞️ I’m looking to collaborate and open to mentors, since i'm still learning.
-- 💞️ I’m looking to collaborate on nothing right now, since i'm still learning but maybe on designing games in the future
+- 🌟 Welcome to my portfolio.
+Hopefully will turn my portfolio green soon.

 <!---
 quillnova/quillnova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.